Let me start off by saying that I don’t recommend only 48 hours to see all of San Francisco.

-I sort of have a love-hate relationship with San Francisco.
-On one hand, it feels a little gritty.
+I used to have a sort-of love-hate relationship with San Francisco.
+On one hand, the city feels a little gritty.
 Many of the 60’s era Victorians are in dire need of a fresh coat of paint and there’s no shortage of drifters throughout the city.

 But then, there’s something really charming about San Francisco too.
 A city built on counter-culture, where conformity is a four letter word.
 You start to fall for those old Victorians painted in various shades of pastels.
 The free-spirited locals could care less about what you think, and there’s something awfully refreshing about that.